h4kuna/number-format/README.md

 Wrapper above number_format, api is very easy.

 # Changelog
+## v4.0
+- removed dependency on h4kuna/data-type
+- support php 7.4+
+- removed interface NumberFormat
+- renamed class NumberFormat -> NumberFormat
+- removed class UnitFormatState, replace by `(new NumberFormat)->enableExtendFormat()`
+- removed class UnitPersistentFormatState, replace by `(new NumberFormat)->enableExtendFormat('1 MY_PERSISTENT_UNIT')`
+- method format has second parameter like decimals and third is dynamic defined unit
+- char for unit in mask changed to `⎵`

 ## v3.0
 This version is same like v2.0 but support php7.1+.